douglangille/douglangille.github.io/README.md

 # What is this?

-The repository is the source for https://douglangille.ca
+This repository is the source for https://douglangille.ca

 It's coded using the [Jekyll framework](https://jekyllrb.com/) and the source is managed on GitHub via the [GitHub Pages](https://pages.github.com).